Mathics3/mathics-development-guide/docs/installing/what-is-mathics.rst

 To use this, you will need Django 3.2.5 or later installed, and a browser with JavaScript enabled.

-Note: in the future we intend to also proved a Jupyter-like interface.
+Note: in the future we intend to also provide a Jupyter-like interface.

 PyMathics Modules
 +++++++++++++++++